godotengine/godot-docs/classes/class_os.rst

 Returns a string that is unique to the device.

-\ **Note:** This string may change without notice if the user reinstalls/upgrades their operating system or changes their hardware.
-This means it should generally not be used to encrypt persistent data as the data saved before an unexpected ID change would become inaccessible.
-The returned string may also be falsified using external programs, so do not rely on the string returned by :ref:`get_unique_id<class_OS_method_get_unique_id>` for security purposes.
+\ **Note:** This string may change without notice if the user reinstalls their operating system, upgrades it, or modifies their hardware.
+This means it should generally not be used to encrypt persistent data, as the data saved before an unexpected ID change would become inaccessible.
+The returned string may also be falsified using external programs, so do not rely on the string returned by this method for security purposes.

-\ **Note:** Returns an empty string and prints an error on Web, as this method cannot be implemented on this platform.
+\ **Note:** On Web, returns an empty string and generates an error, as this method cannot be implemented for security concerns.

 .. rst-class:: classref-item-separator